drunarayan/python4astronomy/basics_jupyterlab_notebook/readme.md

 ## JupyterLab 🧪

 **JupyterLab** is a next-generation web-based user interface for Project Jupyter.
 It enables you to work with documents and activities such as Jupyter notebooks, text editors, terminals, and custom components in a flexible, integrated, and extensible manner.
 It is the interface that you're looking at right now.
 If you like a tour, you can click [Getting started with JupyterLab Interface](https://jupyterlab.readthedocs.io/en/stable/user/interface.html).
-You can also jump straight in below and learn by doing it!
-If you are confused, come back to above link first.
+Instead, you can also jump straight in below and learn by doing it!
+If you are confused, come back to the above link.

 ## Jupyter Notebooks 📓